LIMITS ARE ONLY

 A. The stock market.

-Q. Since upwards of 50% of all share capital collected by public corporations will be directed into a UBI Fund, will your PLAN’s proposed UBI Fund and other social programs be funded by public corporations.
+Q. Since upwards of 50% of all share capital collected by public corporations will be re-directed into a UBI Fund, will your PLAN’s proposed UBI Fund and other social programs be funded by public corporations.

 Q. Does your PLAN involve modern game theory?